Jim Keays: 1964: The Mustangs

-The Mustangs were a surf music instrumental, dance band formed in Adelaide in 1964 with Mick Bower on rhythm guitar, Rick Morrison on lead guitar, Brian Vaughton on drums and Gavin Webb on bass guitar.
-After the Beatles toured Australia, the Mustangs changed styles and advertised for a lead singer.
-Keays was the successful applicant.
-After he joined, the band played one set of instrumental covers of the Shadows and the Ventures followed by a second set of originals in the beat style with Keays on vocals.
+The Mustangs were a surf music instrumental dance band formed in Adelaide in 1964 by guitarist Mick Bower, lead guitarist Rick Morrison, drummer Brian Vaughton and bassist Gavin Webb.
+Managed by Graham Longley, the group initially performed instrumental music inspired by the Shadows and the Ventures.
+Following the Beatles' tour of Australia, the band decided to recruit a lead singer and advertised for a vocalist.
+Jim Keays was the successful applicant.
+His arrival completed the line-up that would soon become the Masters Apprentices.
+During this period the band performed an instrumental set followed by a second set featuring original beat music written primarily by Bower, with Keays as vocalist.

 1965-1972: The Masters Apprentices

-In late 1965, the Mustangs with Keays aboard renamed themselves the Masters Apprentices (deliberately omitting the apostrophe).
-Bower supplied the name because "we are apprentices to the masters of the blues—Chuck Berry, Bo Diddley, Jimmy Reed, Elmore James and Robert Johnson".
-Early original songs were largely written (or co-written) by Bower, including Top 20 hit singles, "Undecided" and "Living in a Child's Dream".
-Ian "Molly" Meldrum of Go-Set, the teen pop music newspaper, declared that they had "made the grade".
+In late 1965, the Mustangs renamed themselves the Masters Apprentices (deliberately omitting the apostrophe).
+The name was conceived by Bower, who explained that the group regarded themselves as "apprentices to the masters of the blues—Chuck Berry, Bo Diddley, Jimmy Reed, Elmore James and Robert Johnson".
+Under Bower's musical direction, the band developed a repertoire of original material at a time when many Australian beat groups relied largely on overseas covers.
+Bower wrote or co-wrote the band's early recordings, including the national hit singles "Undecided" and "Living in a Child's Dream", helping establish the Masters Apprentices as one of Australia's leading original rock groups.
+Go-Set writer Ian "Molly" Meldrum declared that the band had "made the grade".

 Whilst a member of the Masters Apprentices, Keays was one of hundreds of potential national service conscripts whose 20th birthday, 9 September, was picked in a 1966 ballot.
 He was able to legally avoid the draft by signing with the Citizens Military Force (CMF, later renamed the Army Reserve) and eluded a "short back and sides" haircut with the aid of a girlfriend, who pinned his long hair up under his slouch hat whenever he attended CMF sessions.
 By February 1967 the band had relocated to Melbourne.
 Late that year he began taking the illegal psychedelic drug, LSD.
 After Bower left the group in September 1967, because of a severe nervous breakdown, Keays became the de facto leader, while various line-up changes followed.
 Keays chose their "velvet, satin and floral-print psychedelic gear", which they wore on stage and for photo shoots.